johnkazer/hyperapp-pug/README.md

 Fortunately for me, the project [pug-vdom](https://github.com/batiste/pug-vdom) brings a virtualDOM (obviously) to Pug.
 So this repository is a demo for how Hyperapp can use Pug templates.

+There are also branches which provide variations and extensions:
-There is also an 'express-server' branch which provides boiler-plate for adding an Express API.
+* An 'express-server' branch which provides boiler-plate for adding an Express API
+* An 'xstate' branch which shows how to use a state machine to manage actions